SERVIR/CropObserver/Readme.md

 ## Motivation

 This project was for a joint class with Dr. Jim Nelson at BYU and Dr. Ben Zaitchik at JHU.
-Corey Krewson, Wanshu Nie, Hechang and Tylor Bayer.

 ## Installation